 Sales Tax and Other Taxes

-• Sales Tax: The state sales tax in Texas is about 6.25%, with local municipalities adding up to 2%, potentially raising it to a maximum of 8.25%.
+• Sales Tax: The state sales tax in Texas is about 6.25%, with local municipalities adding up to 2%, potentially raising the total to 8.25%.

-• Special Taxes: Production taxes (Severance Tax) from the energy industry, such as oil and gas, as well as mixed beverage taxes and franchise taxes, also contribute to state finances.
+• Special Taxes: Taxes from the energy industry, such as severance taxes on oil and gas, mixed beverage taxes, and franchise taxes, also contribute to state revenue.

-Small Government Orientation: The Texas state government emphasizes creating a business-friendly environment and strives to minimize regulations.
+Small Government Focus: The Texas state government prioritizes creating a business-friendly environment and strives to minimize regulations.

-• Business Friendliness: Texas actively attracts large corporations and startups, and in addition to having no corporate tax, it offers various tax incentives to encourage investment within the state.
+• Business-Friendly Environment: Texas actively attracts large corporations and startups, and in addition to having no corporate tax, it offers various tax incentives to encourage investment within the state.

 Debate

 • Supporters: "With no state income tax and low regulations, both individuals and businesses can breathe easier.
-Employment and investment are exploding, driving Texas's economic growth."
+Employment and investment are booming, driving Texas's economic growth."

 • Critics: "There are high property tax burdens on certain groups, and if local governments do not secure sufficient funding, investments in education and transportation infrastructure may be limited.
-There are also concerns that the tax structure favors only the wealthy."
+Some argue that the tax structure favors only the wealthy."